krugerk/beeminder-apidocs/source/index.html.md

 * `rah` (number): Road value (y-value of the centerline of the yellow brick road) at the akrasia horizon (today plus one week).
 * `delta` (number): Distance from the yellow brick road to today's datapoint (`curval`).
 * `delta_text` (string): Deprecated.
+* `safebuf` (number): The integer number of safe days.
+If it's a beemergency this will be zero.
 * `safebump` (number): The absolute y-axis number you need to reach to get one additional day of safety buffer.
 * `id` (string of hex digits): We prefer using user/slug as the goal identifier, however, since we began allowing users to change slugs, this id is useful!
 * `callback_url` (string): Callback URL, as